 Just west of Federation Square is…

-Flinders Street Station
+#14 Flinders Street Station

-Flinders Street Station displays a row of clocks showing the next train departure on each line.
+Pro Tip: The corner entrance of Flinders Street Station displays a row of clocks showing the next train departure on each line.
 In 1983, the clocks were removed and replaced by digital readings.
 The public was so upset by the change that they brought back the old clocks in one day’s time.
 If you hear someone say, “Meet you under the clocks,” this is where you will find them.

-Melbourne Cricket Ground
+#15 Princess Bridge: View of Melbourne Cricket Ground

-Better known as the MCG or The G, the 100,000 seat sports stadium was built in 1853 and is the biggest in all of Australia.
-It is used for Melbourne’s popular game, Australian Football, but also for cricket matches, concerts and the 1956 Olympics.
+Pro Tip: The stadium is now mostly used for Melbourne’s popular game, Australian Football, but also for cricket matches, concerts and, in 1956, the Olympics.

-Standing at the base of the Eureka Tower, look up at the 975 foot building.
-At 92 stories, it reigns as the world’s tallest residential building and visitors are invited to take in the view from the 88th floor.
+You don’t need to go on a Melbourne CBD Walking Tour to see the Eureka Tower; it’s visible from all over the city.
+However, when you stand at the base of the Eureka Tower and look up at the 975-foot-tall building it seems to go on forever.
 The top 10 levels are golden in appearance because the glass is gold.
-The 24 carat gold plated windows are a nod to Melbourne’s historic gold rush of the 1850s.
+The 24-carat gold-plated windows are a nod to Melbourne’s historic gold rush of the 1850s.

 Continue strolling west along the river toward the Polly Woodside ship and take a walk along the…

-South Wharf Promenade
+#17 South Wharf Promenade